PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/upgrade.md

 ## 1-click upgrade module

-If the manual process seems too tedious, other solutions exist to complete an upgrade.
+If the manual process seems too tedious, other solutions exists to complete an upgrade.

 PrestaShop provides the module 1-click upgrade for free on the marketplace and your shop administration panel.
 It executes the previously given process automatically, and is available for almost all versions of PrestaShop.